200 Park Avenue, New York, NY 10166-0193 USA

-Charline Yim is of counsel in the New York office of Gibson, Dunn & Crutcher.
-She is a member of the Litigation and International Arbitration Practice Groups.
+Charline Yim is a partner in the New York office of Gibson, Dunn & Crutcher.
+She is a member of the International Arbitration and Litigation Practice Groups.

 Ms. Yim specializes in international arbitration and has extensive experience in investment treaty and international commercial arbitration.
-She has advised clients under many arbitration rules including the ICSID, ICSID Additional Facility, UNCITRAL, ICC, LCIA and DIAC Rules.
-Her clients derive from a wide range of industries, and she has particular experience in disputes relating to the energy, natural resources, telecommunications, construction, mining, personal care, financial services, and banking industries.
+She has advised clients under many arbitration rules including the ICSID, ICSID Additional Facility, UNCITRAL, ICC, LCIA, SCC, SIAC, AIAC, DIA, OCC, TAI, and DIAC Rules, as well as in ad hoc proceedings.
+Her clients operate in a wide range of industries, and she has particular experience in disputes relating to the energy, telecommunications, construction, mining, consumer products, financial services, and banking industries.

 Ms. Yim also has substantial experience in global investigations, white collar and complex civil litigation matters.
 Her experience includes representing clients in investigations by state and national enforcement authorities including the DOJ, the CFTC and the European Commission, as well as securing the acquittal of an individual defendant in a federal jury trial.
 She has also advised clients in respect of the enforcement of arbitral awards in multiple jurisdictions.

-Ms. Yim has been recognized by The Best Lawyers in America® as “One to Watch” in the area of Alternative Dispute Resolution.
+Ms. Yim has been recognized by Chambers USA as “Up and Coming” in the area of International Arbitration Counsel and by The Best Lawyers in America® as “One to Watch” in the area of Alternative Dispute Resolution.